Actions

 TypeDescription

-list-data-recordsList records in a data collection
+list-data-recordsList records in a data collection page by page

 find-data-record-by-idFind a record in a data collection by ID